fly-lang/fly/llvm/docs/TestSuiteMakefileGuide.rst

     ...

 This basically is grepping the -stats output and displaying it in a table.
-You can also use the "TEST=libcalls report.html" target to get the table in HTML form, similarly for report.csv and report.tex.
+You can also use the "TEST=libcalls report.html" target to getValue the table in HTML form, similarly for report.csv and report.tex.

 The source for this is in ``test-suite/TEST.libcalls.*``.
 The format is